fl1ghtly/slicer/README.md

 # image-split
-Separates images into individual .png
+Separates images that have transparent spaces in between objects into individual .png files that only contain those objects

 # Usage
 1. Open CMD in the Windows Start Menu